 The main venue for cutting edge theater, dance and performance art in Seattle.
 They occasionally program music, usually on the more accessible end of experimental.
 Large main theater upstairs, smaller studio theater downstairs, both “black box” type spaces.
 Good sound systems help compensate for lousy acoustics.
 Open to rentals, but hard to book without scheduling conflicts.

 An intimate space dedicated to the intersection of contemplative practice and creativity.
-Great place to rent for meditation retreats, art workshops, yoga, chanting, etc.
+Can be rented for visual art exhibits, meditation retreats, art workshops, yoga, chanting, etc.

 Richard Hugo House (Capitol Hill)